AhmedMousa-ag/text_classification_word2vec_tf_bidir_explainable/README.md

 ## Navigatie Code

-This code uses a pretrained word2vec embedding with a biderictional layers with tensorflow.
+This code uses a pretrained word2vec embedding with a bidirectional layers with tensorflow.
+Model also contains LIME Text Explainer which returns local explanations for predictions.This code uses a pretrained word2vec embedding with a bidirectional layers with tensorflow.
+Model also contains LIME Text Explainer which returns local explanations for predictions.

-### download_embedding.sh
+### Dockerfile

 Only change this file if you would like to change the trained embedding layer.